KylerF/SimRigMockAPI/README.md

 A simple NodeJS app which streams mock iRacing data via websocket connections.
 It can be used for local development of SimRigManager or external apps that use the SimRig API.

 ## Usage
-To start the mock API, run the following within the mock-api directory:
+To start the mock API, clone this repository and run the following within the SimRigMockAPI directory:
 ```
 npm install
 npm run start